 - Driver’s License.
 You cannot legally drive without it, so make sure your license is valid with updated information before towing.

 - Trailer Certification.
 Some trailers don’t need to be certified because of their size.
 Any extension from the car might need working taillights and electrical components.

 - Registration.
 The motorcycle and car should be registered.
-You’ll want the papers in your vehicle if you’re pulled over for a potential violation.
+You’ll want the papers in your vehicle if pulled over for a potential violation.